MartaJopp/Weekend-Challenge-5/README.md

 ## Stretch Goals-Pro Mode:

-- [] Ability to update an existing record using a pop up (modal).
+- [x] Ability to update an existing record.
 - [x] Display the least expensive property featured at the top of the page.
 - [x] Ability to search or filter by various parameters (try doing this in Mongo instead of Angular)

 ## Individual Stretch Goals: